sitedata/checklyhq.com/site/content/docs/api-checks/assertions.md

 - HTTP response body equals the text "success".
 - HTTP response time is lower than 2000 milliseconds.
 - HTTP response header "X-Custom-Header" equals "SomeValue".
-- HTTP response JSON body has a key called "accountBalance" with a value greater than 9999
+- HTTP response JSON object has a key called "accountBalance" with a value greater than 9999

 In each assertion, a **source** is connected to a **comparison** and a **target**.